 Kuna is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Kuna’s overall crime rate is lower than average for the country.

-The per capita income in Kuna in 2010 was $19,468, which is middle income relative to Idaho, and lower middle income relative to the rest of the US.
-This equates to an annual income of $77,872 for a family of four.
+The per capita income in Kuna in 2018 was $24,980, which is upper middle income relative to Idaho, and middle income relative to the rest of the US.
+This equates to an annual income of $99,920 for a family of four.
 However, Kuna contains both very wealthy and poor people as well.

 Kuna is a somewhat ethnically-diverse city.
 The people who call Kuna home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kuna residents report their race to be White, followed by Asian.
-Important ancestries of people in Kuna include German, Irish, Dutch, and Scottish.
+The greatest number of Kuna residents report their race to be White, followed by Native American.
+Kuna also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.90% of the city’s residents.
+Important ancestries of people in Kuna include German, English, Irish, Dutch, and Norwegian.

 The most common language spoken in Kuna is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Polish.